Phase space analysis of Bianchi III Universe with $f(R,T)$ gravity theory: gravity theory and field equations

-With the help of the general form of field equations \eqref{FE}, we derive field equations for the BIII metric for the conventional perfect fluid in the next sections for some specific $f(R,T)$ gravity models.
+With the help of the field equations \eqref{FE}, we have written the field equations for the BIII metric using the conventional perfect fluid in the next sections for some selected $f(R,T)$ models.